Linear algebra and group theory: 2c. Basic properties

 As for the last assertion, this is rather a remark. \end{proof}

-We will see in a moment that, more generally, the determinant of any diagonalizable matrix is the product of its eigenvalues.
+The above result is very useful, and we will see in a moment that, more generally, the determinant of any diagonalizable matrix is the product of its eigenvalues.

-In order to reach to a more advanced theory, let us adopt now the linear map point of view.
+In order to reach now to a more advanced theory, let us adopt the linear map point of view.
 In this setting, the definition of the determinant reformulates as follows:

 \begin{theorem} Given a linear map, written as $f(v)=Av$, its ``inflation coefficient'', obtained as the signed volume of the image of the unit cube, is given by:

 More generally, $I_f$ is the inflation ratio of any parallelepiped in $\mathbb R^N$, via the transformation $f$.
 In particular $f$ is invertible precisely when $\det A\neq0$. \end{theorem}